paszu/3DSRepo/Part-5-(New-3DS).md

 5. Copy `arm9loaderhax.bin` from the AuReiNAND zip to the `/a9lh/` folder on your SD card
 6. Rename `/a9lh/arm9loaderhax.bin` to `/a9lh/ARN.bin`
 7. Copy `Decrypt9WIP.bin` to the `/a9lh/` folder on your SD card
-8. Open [this](https://felipejfc.com/a9lh) link on your computer
-9. Drag `otp.bin` **(not `otp0x108.bin`!)** onto the CloudA9H page
-10. Wait, it can take a while
-11. Copy the produced `arm9loaderhax.3dsx` to the `/3ds/` folder on your SD card
-12. Reinsert your SD card into your 3DS, then get into the Homebrew Launcher through the entrypoint of your choice
+8. Reinsert your SD card into your 3DS and power it on
-13. Launch the arm9loaderhax installer
-14. Hold the power button to power off once you see a black screen

 If everything has gone according to plan, arm9loaderhax will be installed to your device.
 You can now reboot and your device should automatically launch into EmuNAND.